yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 {:.mbtablestyle2}

 From the table above we see there are biases on both particular positions and in total.
-For example, character `W` is biased on positions password positions 4 and 5 and in overall statistics (pos 1-8).
+For example, character `W` is biased on password positions 4 and 5 and in overall statistics (pos 1-8).
 On contrary we cannot reject null hypothesis for character `A`.

 It would not be fair to test uniformity hypothesis as the output transformation on the password (last `sprintf`, step 5)